-Five CCs are specifically required, to ensure that we build a community that is continuous as well as varied in its resources: three wiki-posts, one collaborative discussion starter, and one class-activity-bank post.
+Seven CCs are specifically required, to ensure that we build a community that is continuous as well as varied in its resources: three wiki-posts, one discussion starter, one class-activity-bank post and two full-circle activities.
 You may choose any combination of CCs to complete the rest of your work.